nurshahadahshahruleffendi/Error_404_Project1_SAD_20252026/README.md

 # <p align="center"> SECD2613 SYSTEM ANALYSIS AND DESIGN PROJECT

-# <p align="center">【Muara Makeup Service System】
+# <p align="center">【FlexServe】

 # Description
-The Muara Makeup Service System also known as MMSS serves as a centralized digital marketplace that bridges the gap between professional makeup artists and clients.
-By integrating an intelligent recommendation engine, the system streamlines the entire discovery process, allowing users to seamlessly search, evaluate and book services within a single, unified platform.
-Ultimately, MMSS provides a comprehensive solution to the existing inefficiencies in manual booking, transforming how beauty services are managed and accessed.
+FlexServe acts as the central digital hub which facilitates interactions between freelance service providers like make-up artists and personal tutors with their clients.
+Using a well-coordinated booking and communication system, FlexServe ensures that the whole process of managing service-related activities is made efficient for both parties, where searching for services, reviewing them, and eventually booking them can be done from one single platform.

 # Group Member